-Skorts
+Skorts and Shorts

-Skorts must be modest in length.
-Students wearing skorts that are too tight or short will be required to replace the skort with one of appropriate size and/or length in the front and back.
-Students have one week from the time this notice is sent to replace a skort.
+Skorts and shorts must be modest in length - no less than 2 inches below your fingertips when standing up straight.
+Students wearing skorts or shorts that are too tight or short will be required to replace them with one of appropriate size and/or length in the front and back.
+Students have one week from the time this notice is sent to replace a skort or shorts.